Agentic Engineering / Foundation

 01

 Start with this video's job: Luke Alvoeiro explains how Factory's 'missions' system runs multi-day autonomous coding by combining four multi-agent patterns into a three-role architecture (orchestrator, workers, validators) anchored by an upfront validation contract.
-Treat "Intent" as the outcome you are trying to make visible, not a topic label.
+Treat "User intent" as the outcome you are trying to make visible, not a topic label.
 Anchor it to 0:30, where the video says: “I come from a background in dev tools.
 About 2 and 1/2 years ago I started a project at Block which is where I was working at the time.
 And that project evolved into Goose.
 Goose is now...”

 02